The BEST Pudding Cookies Recipe

 - Butterscotch pudding mix and cashews.

 ANYTHING GOES.
-Make your own favorite cookie flavor!
+Make your own favorite cookie flavor or check out all my favorite pudding cookie recipes!

 These really are the BEST cookies.
 You really never need another cookie recipe ever again.